San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - San Francisco's games this year have gone over the total in five out of 10 opportunities (50%).

-- San Francisco is 3-2 against the spread and 4-1 overall in games when it scores more than 24.2 points.
+- San Francisco is 3-2 against the spread and 4-1 overall in games when it puts up more than 24.2 points.

 - In games that San Francisco picks up over 378.9 yards, the team is 1-2 against the spread and 2-1 overall.